Course numbers and levels

 |Language and Literacy Education||LLED 301, 310, 312, 313, 314, 315, 318, 320, 324, 325, 336, and 478 are not available.|

-Economics, psychology, and anthropology courses are not available to exchange students at the graduate level.
+Economics, psychology, business and anthropology courses are not available to exchange students at the graduate level.

 Students who intend to conduct research while on exchange must have a UBC faculty member ready to supervise their time at UBC prior to completing their online application.